About Me

 My role

-We focus on reflection, nervous system awareness, and supporting you as you move toward meaningful work and sharing your voice with the world.
+We focus on reflection, nervous system awareness, and supporting you as you move forward, one small, sustainable step at a time.

-If you’ve ever felt a quiet calling to create something that could help others, but struggled to move forward because of fear, overwhelm, or self-doubt, you’re not alone.
+If you've ever felt a quiet call to create something meaningful on YouTube, but keep running into fear, overwhelm, or self-doubt along the way, you’re not alone.

 And you don’t have to navigate that path by yourself.